JohnD80/pablito-scripts/README.md

   * clean.sh (this bash script will clean you the kernel source, doing a make clean and a make mproper)

+  * adb.sh (this bash script will execute the adb command, you must have the adb driver installed)

 #### Credits (thanks to):
  * Ariafan
  * SRT team